ninoc0/Research/README.md

 ---
 ### 2. Curve Fit of Various Circuits

 Following up from my first project, I continued on to build these circuits and get experimental data.
 I curve fit all of this data and included the relevant math.
+For my best curve fitting work, take a look at the resonant gain filter which also includes residuals plots.

 #### a.
 Notch Filter
 This project can be viewed [here](https://github.com/ninoc0/Research/blob/main/NotchFilterCurveFit.ipynb) but is best viewed on [google colab](https://colab.research.google.com/drive/1UFAMsyhJSSb3wZScNtpznP1l0Dc1n4vJ?usp=sharing).
 #### b.
-High Pass Filter
-This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).
-#### c.
 Resonant Gain Filter
-This project is best viewed on [google colab](https://colab.research.google.com/drive/1oH9CbiHUOjwKHZz1htCmLJlPnEDvaZry?usp=sharing).
+This project can be viewed [here](https://github.com/ninoc0/Research/blob/main/ResonantGainCurveFit.ipynb) but is best viewed on [google colab](https://colab.research.google.com/drive/19s_acidpXYDxL5-ce814OGwJFblJnKRb?usp=sharing).

 ---
 ### 3. Modeling Closed and Open Loop Gain of an OpAmp(WIP)